Updated November 2021

 Class of 2011

 Matt graduated from Wittenberg with a Political Science major and Business minor.
 While at Witt, he competed on the track and cross country teams and worked as a tour guide and intern in the Admission Office.
-After graduating, Matt was selected to participate in a state legislative fellowship and has held various positions in state government since.
-Outside of work, he enjoys spending time with his wife Amy (Stamon) Overturf ’13, daughter Sloane and dog Willett.
+After graduating, Matt was selected to participate in a state legislative fellowship and has held various positions in state government for the past decade.
+Matt currently works as a Regional Vice President, State Affairs for the National Association of Mutual Insurance Companies (NAMIC).
+Outside of work, he enjoys running, cooking and spending time with his wife Amy (Stamon) Overturf ’13, their daughter, son and dog.

 Class of 2001